CheckoutFinland/psp-api/docs/README.md

 ## Checkout PSP API

-If you are looking for our old [legacy API documentation, see this](https://checkoutfinland.github.io/legacy-api/).

-### General

-Documentation for our payment processing service.
+This is the API reference and example documentation for [Checkout Finland](https://checkout.fi/) - a Payment Service Provider with which ecommerce merchants can accept payments mobile and online.

+OpenAPI 3 specification for the API is also [available for download](checkout-psp-api.yaml).

 <p class="tip">
 If you have any feedback regarding how we could improve the documentation, [please file an issue on Github](https://github.com/CheckoutFinland/psp-api/issues).
 You can also ask for support by opening an issue on GitHub.
 Thank you!
 </p>

+If you are looking for the [legacy API documentation, see this](https://checkoutfinland.github.io/legacy-api/).

 ### API Endpoint